 While all mammals have hair, only a select few species possess the type of dense under-fur sought by humans for use as an insulating resource in cold climates.
 Most furbearers possess two layers of fur.
 The first is a dense, soft underfur that provides insulation and water-repellent qualities.
 The second, an outer layer of longer, glossy guard-hairs that grow through the underfur to help protect the soft “cottony” underfur from matting and abrasion.
 An animal’s fur is usually considered “prime” (when at its thickest, and most desired) in mid-winter, when the animal’s coat is fresh and fully grown.
 The timing for optimal primeness may vary somewhat depending on the species, geographical location, daylight, and terrain elevation.

 Today, with most fur-bearing species thriving in great abundance across most of their traditional ranges, the need for management of their healthy populations is paramount to long-term sustainability and natural biodiversity.
-Wildlife management professionals, the general public, and biologists, all rely on licensed trappers to assist with regulating abundant furbearer populations to help curb wildlife/human conflict, disease, depredation on livestock and endangered species, and act as surveyors of local furbearer habitats to ensure the healthy abundance of these species into the future.
+Wildlife management professionals, the general public, and biologists, all rely on licensed trappers to assist with regulating abundant furbearer populations to help curb wildlife/human conflict, disease, depredation and in-field monitoring, and act as surveyors of local furbearer habitats to ensure the healthy abundance of these species into the future.

 Curious which wildlife species are considered Furbearers?
 Explore the list below: